2024 Liberian by-elections: Aftermath

 The 2024 by-elections were noted for their low turnout.
 The tally process began on April 24.
 In the first preliminary results released by the NEC, Twayen was in the lead, with Kogar in second place.
 On April 29, the NEC announced Twayen as the winner of the Senate race and independent Jeremiah Garwo Sokan Sr. as winner of the House race.

 Twayen's victory was seen as an upset due to its defiance of Johnson's endorsement, but also due to racial factors.
-Twayen is a member of the Mano ethnicity, while Johnson and Kogar are Dan.
+Twayen is of the Mano ethnicity, while Johnson and Kogar are Dan.
 There had been a number of upsets in Dan regions of Nimba County, with them supporting Twayen over Kogar.
 William Q. Harmon of the Liberian Observer suggested that the Senate election could signify a "potential shift in political dynamics in Nimba County and suggests a diminishing hold of power by Senator Johnson."

 Twayen and Sokan were certificated as winners of the elections by the NEC on May 6.